Videos from Grantees Show the Nationwide Impact of the COVID-19 NBA Response Grants

 To offer a rapid and impactful response to the Coronavirus pandemic, the NBA Board of Trustees authorized grant funding to support Disciples-related ministries that are working locally in response to this crisis in March.
 With this funding, NBA seeks to offer relief to ministries that have been detrimentally impacted and to support new projects created in service to those suffering because of the pandemic.

-While Cycle Two is underway and we are accepting applications, grant recipients from Cycle One have shared with us in stories, videos and photos the impact these grants have made of their ministries.
+While Cycle Three is underway and we are accepting applications, grant recipients from Cycle One and Two have shared with us in stories, videos and photos the impact these grants have made of their ministries.
 Below are four organizations that received funding from NBA in Cycle One.
 Each organization has shared a video highlighting the work they are able to continue doing in their community, even in the midst of a global pandemic.

 Nashville Food Project —Nashville, Tennessee

 The Nashville Food Project was born from the idea that all people should have access to the food they want and need.
 Their mission is to bring people together to grow, cook and share nourishing food, with the goals of cultivating community and alleviating hunger in our city.
 Due to the Pandemic, they had to pivot their programs slightly and were able to do so quickly and seamlessly with a COVID-19 NBA Response Grant.
+In addition to recivning a response grant from NBA, Nashville Food Project recieved at Mission & Ministry Grant from NBA in 2018-19.

 UrbanMission Community Partners — Pomona, California